 1. Speak for: act for or on behalf of, appear for, hold a brief for, hold a mandate for, represent

-Clearly, we do not set out to make decision for our clients.
+Clearly, we do not set out to make decisions for our clients.

 This flows into the next phrase I hear from time to time: “Doulas do not talk to hospital staff.”

-If I have said it once, I think I have said it a thousands times that doula are a crucial part of a birth team.
-One of our main jobs is to bring the team together to make sure things work together to achieve the birthing families goals.
+If I have said it once, I think I have said it a thousand times that doulas are a crucial part of a birth team.
+One of our main jobs is to bring the team together to make sure all team members and systems work together to achieve the birthing family’s goals.
 If there is no communication, then there is no team.
-If there is no team, there will be not scoring in the game.
+If there is no team, there will be no scoring in the game.

-Here is a quote from a L&D nurse about her thoughts on the assertion: "Doulas should not talk to hospital staff."
+Here is a quote from an L&D nurse about her thoughts on the assertion: "Doulas should not talk to hospital staff."